hkmarcoot/friend-of-two/README.md

 ## Challenges we ran into

 It was our first time using Convex Auth and building an application on React Native.
 We completed the project locally with the Convex Auth, and it ran perfectly on the web simulator and iPhone and Android emulators.
-However, the Convex Auth became ticky with the redirect_uri when producing the Netlify web app and an apk.
+However, the Convex Auth became tricky with the redirect_uri when producing the Netlify web app and an apk.

 ## Accomplishments that we're proud of